planetoftheweb/rayveal/docs/slides/demo.md

 ## Persistent Navigation

 <small>**Notice:** the persistent navigation bar at the bottom is on every page.
 It will disappear after 5 seconds.
-You can also toggle it by hitting the `t` key.
+You can also toggle it by hitting the `ctrl-t` key.
 To modify, look for the following code (delete it if you don't need it)</small>

 ```
 <footer class="footer">